IsacPasianotto/Parallel-Programming-HPC/mat-mat-mul/README.md

 - In the case of *naive* and *BLAS* implementation:
   - 1 process per node
-  - asking as many cores as the number of GPUs in the node (they are going to be used to spread omp threads)
+  - asking as many cores as the number of CPUs in the node (they are going to be used to spread omp threads)
 - In case of *CUDA* implementation:
   - `<n_gpu_per_node>` processes per node
   - giving <total_core % n_gpu_per_node> cores to each process